Back to Articles

 • Evaluate the allocation between stock and bond/cash securities in your investment portfolio.
 After 10 years of very positive stock market returns (especially the U.S.), you may be over-weighted toward the stock market.
 It is very important to have an allocation that will give you enough return over 20 to 30 years, but not expose you to more risk than you can tolerate.
 The time to adjust this allocation is now, not when the market takes a big drop.

 If you need help in making these evaluations and plans I believe it is wise to find a financial advisor that you trust.
-They can work with you developing a plan along and reviewing the plan with you as markets change..
+They can work with you developing a plan along and reviewing the plan with you as markets change.
 Look for an advisor who is a fiduciary and puts your interests first rather than someone who is just selling a financial product to you.

-More From Rus Hunt, CFP®
+More From Rus Hunt-Retired RK Senior Advisor

 Am I on Track for Retirement?